"Joe Burrow is One Cool Cat"

 Prior to “Joe Cool’s” arrival into the league, Patrick Mahomes was already being referred to as the next potential GOAT.
 Having led the Chiefs to the AFC Championship game every year from 2018 – 2022, Mahomes tied Kenny Stabler for the most consecutive appearances in conference championship games with five.
 Make it six as Mahomes will be Burrows’ opponent this week when the Bengals travel to KC and try to earn their second consecutive Super Bowl appearance.

-Tom Brady has the current record of consecutive championship game appearances with an unbelievable nine straight from 2012 to 2019 with the Patriots.
+Tom Brady has the current record of consecutive championship game appearances with an unbelievable eight straight from 2012 to 2019 with the Patriots.
 In 2020, Brady then led Tampa Bay to the Super Bowl win over the Chiefs.

 Looking at the matchups between Mahomes and Burrow, it has been Burrow who has dominated with a career record of 3-0 vs the Chiefs and Mahomes.